Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 - Possible partnerships and collaborations

-Blogging in a crowded niche only makes networking even more important.
+Blogging in a crowded niche only makes networking even more critical.

 And the good news is, in crowded niches, there are even more opportunities and possibilities for networking.